-This section should also describe your agency's plans to evaluate this initiative in the future if your request is approved.
+5. Forward-Looking Evaluation Opportunities: For Unconstrained - New, Unconstrained - Expansion, and Constrained - Adjustment Initiatives: Describe your agency's plans to evaluate this initiative in the future if your request is approved.
 Your narrative should include the specific metrics that you plan to track, the methods you plan to use to evaluate the initiative, and the types of data that you will collect.
 You should explain why and how you've arrived at this evaluation plan.
 You should also quantify what success looks like for this initiative, based on the metrics that you plan to track.
+If this initiative is ranked as a 3 or lower on the Rhode Island Evidence Scale, your narrative here should explain how the data that you will collect will enable you to build the base of evidentiary support for this initiative.